Powerlearnproject/se-day1-assignment-Asifcs50/README.md

 Rise of agile methodologies.
 This is a very important milestone in that it allowed developers to communicate with their potential clients and develop projects that would better solve their problems thereby increasing the value of the software.

 List and briefly explain the phases of the Software Development Life Cycle.
+Requirements - Researching and gathering information about the required features of the product and what the consumers need.
+Design - Creating design specifications for the various product features and architecture to provide guidelines to follow when developing the product.
+Implementation - The actual coding of the product according to the design specifications.
+Testing - Using the product in-house to check for any issues and fix them.
+Deployment - Releasing the product to be used by the public or relevant clients.
+Maintenance - Fixing any bugs that may arise in the software after deployment and improving the product.
+Also involves providing computer support.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+The Waterfall methodology is a sequential procedure divided into phases in which one phase leads into another.
+This means that for the next phase to occur, the previous one must be completed, thus the developers always know the required checkpoints to complete the entire project.
+However, it is difficult to go back to a previous phase in case of any issues.
+It is very inflexible, but very predictable.
+It is suitable for projects that are very specific-use or have a small consumer base and have very small chances of changing significantly once deployed, such as programs to run robots in an assembly plant.
+Agile methodology is an iterative procedure where the team focuses on building a certain feature at a time instead of the entire project.
+Each feature then gets tested and required to get feedback from consumers before being deployed.
+It is very flexible and emphasises customer feedback.
+However, it can be a bit slow due to the possibility of having to revisit various parts multiple times until it satisfies the consumers.
+It is suitable for projects that are very general-use or have a wide consumer base and are prone to being changed significantly multiple times such as social media apps.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.